ExtremeStats/HandbookCode/README.md

 https://extremestats.github.io/Handbook/

-The main code is based on the \pkg{ReIns} \proglang{R} package.
-A vignette for the package is available at \url{https://cran.r-project.org/web/packages/ReIns/vignettes/ReIns.html}.
+The main code is based on the R package **ReIns**.
+A vignette for the package is available [here](https://cran.r-project.org/web/packages/ReIns/vignettes/ReIns.html).

 #### References